Legal Ethical Issues in Mergers & Acquisition Transactions

 The below article first appeared as a column in the July 2018 newsletter for the Midwest Business Brokers and Intermediaries (MBBI), and given current M&A activity, the topic of “Legal Ethical Issues in Mergers & Acquisition Transactions” is still relevant today.

-Corporate Partner David Solomon was a featured columnist for the Midwest Business Brokers and Intermediaries (MBBI) July 2018 newsletter on the topic of Legal Ethical Issues in Mergers & Acquisition Transactions.
+Corporate Partner David Solomon was a featured columnist for the Midwest Business Brokers and Intermediaries (MBBI) July 2018 newsletter on the topic of Legal Ethical Issues in Mergers & Acquistion Transactions.